Linking it all Together

 How nice, then, to have a random reporter figure out that it’s the same aspect of my personality driving both forms of success.
 Olympic sailing and fiction writing require the same thing: A dogged devotion to craft that has nothing to do with making money, one that probably couldn’t survive within a (potentially more lucrative) 9 to 5 mentality.

 I spent three hours at Mystic Seaport last Saturday, handing out bookmarks and chatting with visitors from all walks of life.
 I sold twice the number of books expected and spoke with close to a hundred people–by far my biggest and best signing yet.
-And even though I was wearing my booksigning uniform (the Team 2004 podium jacket), only two people asked about the Olympics–one because she’d read the newspaper article.
-In that setting, I was simply the author of the book lying on the table between us.
+And even though I was wearing my booksigning uniform (the Team 2004 podium jacket), only two people asked about the Olympics—one because she’d read the newspaper article.
+In that setting, most people saw me as “just” the author of the book lying on the table between us.

 Read the Day article